pandeyabhishek28/elastic-kibana/README.md

 # elastic-kibana
 elastic-kibana

-Logging Custom Messages from an MVC Controller
-Since we specified that we want to log messages with a log level of information or higher, a number of information messages were logged by default.
+An Example about how to add logging from an MVC Controller Since we specified that we want to log messages with a log level of information or higher, a number of information messages were logged by default.
 But what if we want to log our own messages?
 Thankfully, this is pretty easy to do.
 It 'll log a message in the HomeController.